FarronF/limerick-council-meetings/meetings/2015/05/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 18th March 2015.md

 budget adopted by the Members.
 He cautioned the Members that the longer the two

-schemes continued, the higher the risk of running out of funding.--- **2**
+schemes continued, the higher the risk of running out of funding.
+---
+**2**

 The Mayor then invited the Director of Environment and Water to present an